Adversarial Policies Beat Superhuman Go AIs: Strength of Go AI systems Strength of Go AI Systems

 \item KGS is a less serious setting than official tournaments, which makes cheating (e.g., using an AI) more likely.
 Thus human ratings may be inflated.

 \item Humans can play bots multiple times and adjust their strategies, while bots remain static.
-In a sense, humans are able to run adversarial attacks on the bots, and are even able to do so in a white-box manner since the source-code and network weights of a bot like KataGo are public. \end{enumerate}
+In a sense, humans are able to run adversarial attacks on the bots, and are even able to do so in a white-box manner since the source code and network weights of a bot like KataGo are public. \end{enumerate}

 Another way to estimate the strength of \cpfivezerofive{} without search is to compare it to other AIs with known strengths and extrapolate performance across different amounts of search.
 Our analysis critically assumes the transitivity of Elo at high levels of play.
-We walk through our estimation procedure below: \begin{enumerate} \item Our anchor is ELF OpenGo at 80,000 visits per move, which won all 20 games played against four top-30 professional players, including five games against the now world number one~\citep{tian2019}.
-We assume that ELF OpenGo at 80,000 visits is strongly superhuman, meaning it has a 90\%+ winrate over the strongest current human.\footnote{ This assumption is not entirely justified by statistics, as a 20:0 record only yields a 95\% binomial lower confidence bound of a 83.16\% win rate against top-30 professional players in 2019.
+We walk through our estimation procedure below: \begin{enumerate} \item Our anchor is ELF OpenGo at 80,000 visits per move using its ``prototype'' model, which won all 20 games played against four top-30 professional players, including five games against the now world number one~\citep{tian2019}.
+We assume that ELF OpenGo at 80,000 visits is strongly superhuman, meaning it has a 90\%+ win rate over the strongest current human.\footnote{ This assumption is not entirely justified by statistics, as a 20:0 record only yields a 95\% binomial lower confidence bound of an 83.16\% win rate against top-30 professional players in 2019.
 It does help however that the players in question were rated \#3, \#5, \#23, and \#30 in the world at the time. } At the time of writing, the top ranked player on Earth has an Elo of 3845 on goratings.org~\citep{goratings:2022}.
 Under our assumption, ELF OpenGo at 80,000 visits per move would have an Elo of 4245+ on goratings.org.

+\item ELF OpenGo's ``final'' model is about 150 Elo stronger than its prototype model~\citep{tian2019}, giving an Elo of 4395+ at 80,000 visits per move.

-\item The strongest network in the original KataGo paper was shown to be slightly stronger than ELF OpenGo~\citep[Table~1]{wu2019} when both bots were run at 1600 visits per move.
+\item The strongest network in the original KataGo paper was shown to be slightly stronger than ELF OpenGo's final network~\citep[Table~1]{wu2019} when both bots were run at 1600 visits per move.
 From Figure~\ref{fig:evaluation:elo-by-search}, we see that the relative strengths of KataGo networks is maintained across different amounts of search.
-We thus extrapolate that KataGo at 80,000 visits would also have an Elo of 4245+ on goratings.org.
+We thus extrapolate that the strongest network in the original KataGo paper with 80,000 visits would also have an Elo of 4395+ on goratings.org.